wissamkontar/Consensus-AV-Analysis/README.md

-# The Empirical Pareto Frontier of Automated Driving: Consensus Across Safety, Interaction, and Traffic
+# Can Automated Vehicles Have it All?
+A Consensus Framework for Diagnosing Behavioral Trade-Offs in Mixed Traffic

 This repository contains the code for the paper
 **“Can Automated Vehicles Have it All?
 A Consensus Framework for Diagnosing Behavioral Trade-Offs in Mixed Traffic”**